deep-skill/silver-api/README.md

 ### 🐳 Docker Setup

-If you want to use Docker to set up only the API, you can use the provided docker-compose.yml file.
+If you want to use Docker to set up only the API, you can use the provided docker-compose.yml file on the "docker" folder.
 Run the following command:

 ```sh
 docker compose up